 What is a Win Total Bet?

-A Win Total bet is quietly simply betting on an over/under on a posted total number of wins.
-In the NFL for example, there are now 17 total games played by every team in the regular season.
+A Win Total bet quietly simply bets on an over/under on a posted total number of wins.
+In the NFL, for example, every team now plays 17 games in the regular season.

-Per oddsmakers ratings, the “average” team will likely have a posted win total number of between 8-9 or exactly half of their total games.
-It’s also worth noting that just like individual game point totals, the numbers posted are usually posted in .5 increments, so an NFL team expected to win half of their games would be posted at 8.5.
+Per oddsmakers’ ratings, the “average” team will likely have a posted win total of between 8 and 9, or exactly half of their total games.
+It’s also worth noting that, just like individual game point totals, the numbers posted are usually posted in .5 increments, so an NFL team expected to win half of its games would be posted at 8.5.

 What is a Good Win Total Bet Strategy?

-When oddsmakers make the Win Total, they are using a myriad of strategies but most commonly going game by game, assigning a win probability, and rounding and up and down tallying ones and zeroes.
+When oddsmakers make the Win Total, they use a myriad of strategies, but they most commonly go game by game, assign a win probability, and round up and down, tallying ones and zeroes.
 As a bettor, one strategy would be to do the exact same.

 As an example for the upcoming MLB season, let’s say DraftKings has the Washington Nationals posted to win 83.5 games, but BetMGM has them posted to win 86.5.
-If you bet the DraftKings number over, and the BetMGM number under, and they win 84.85.86, you would win both bets.
+You would win both bets if you bet the DraftKings number over and the BetMGM number under, and they win 84, 85, or 86.

 While these anomalies are hard to find, they’re most common right when the books post their Win Totals market and certainly exist for those willing to look hard enough.